John Colman: Biography

 On September 6, 1609, only five days after the arrival of the first Dutch and English sailors, John Colman was reportedly killed by attacking Native Americans by an arrow to his neck.
 Colman was an "accomplished sailor" and served as second mate on Henry Hudson's ship.
 The Half Moon sailed into New York Harbor and was anchored between Coney Island and Sandy Hook.
-Colman was part of a 5 man crew that was aboard a rowboat that was scouting the area.
+Colman was part of a five-man crew that was aboard a rowboat that was scouting the area.
 Allegedly, two Lenape canoes filled with Native Americans attacked and fired a volley of arrows, killing Colman and wounding two others.
 The survivors of the attack returned to the Half Moon at 10 a.m. on September 7, 1609, with Colman's body.
-He was buried that day either at what is now Coney Island, Staten Island, Sandy Hook or Keansburg, New Jersey.
-The forgotten location was then named Colman's Point.
+He was buried that day at one of four possible locations (referred to by their present-day names): Coney Island, Staten Island, Sandy Hook or Keansburg, New Jersey.
+The now-forgotten location was then named Colman's Point.
 A contemporary account of his death was written in the journal of Robert Juet, the first mate of the Half Moon.
 The most likely point of Coleman's burial may have been Sandy Hook, or "Coleman's Point".